WQ Usability Skip to main content

 About Whitney

-I work with organizations including the National Cancer Institute (cancer.gov), IEEE, The Open University and Sage Software to help them create better user experiences.
-Most of all I enjoy learning about people around the world and using those insights to design products where people matter.
+I work with organizations like Pearson, National Library of Medicine, the National Cancer Institute (cancer.gov), IEEE, The Open University, Amtrak, and Sage Software to help them learn about their audience and create better user experiences.

-I have also been president of the Usability Professionals' Association (UPA), on am currently on the board of the Center for Plain Language.
-And, I'm a Fellow of the Society for Technical Communication (STC).
+I have also been president of the Usability Professionals' Association (UXPA), served on the board of the Center for Plain Language, and I'm a Fellow of the Society for Technical Communication (STC).

 Photo from Tomorrow and Tomorrow, an opera with lighting design by WhitneyBefore I was seduced by a little beige computer into software, usability, and interface design, I was a theatrical lighting designer on and off Broadway, learning about storytelling from some of the masters.
 The lessons from the theatre stay with me in creating user experiences.